YoonjungChoi/CMPE255_TEAM10/README.md

 **This dataset have 'target' label having 0 or 1**

 ## Problem
-Prediction problem on whether a person's words are telling a disaster.
+Prediction problem on whether a person's words can be a disaster warning or not.
 This is categorized as Supervised Learning, Binary classification Problem, and Natural Language Processing.

 **1) 'target' label**